java/devjava-content/app/pages/learn/01_tutorial/08_more-resources/01_java-certification-overview.md

 4. [1Z0-809: Java SE 8 Programmer II exam](https://education.oracle.com/java-ee-7-application-developer/pexam_1Z0-809) - 68 questions, passing 65% - This is the second half of the Java 8 exam.
 5. [1Z0-811: Java Foundations exam](https://education.oracle.com/java-ee-7-application-developer/pexam_1Z0-811) - 60 questions, passing 65% - The foundations exam was introduced for those in Oracle Academy.
 It is far less common than the other exams.
 It uses Java 8 as well.

-Most people start with one of the latest two (1ZO-831 for Java 25 or 1Z0-830 for Java 21).
-Some start with the 1Z)-811 if they want to start with an easy certification faster.
+Most people start with one of the latest two (1Z0-831 for Java 25 or 1Z0-830 for Java 21).
+Some start with the 1Z0-811 if they want to start with an easy certification faster.
 It is very important to use study materials that match the exam you are studying for.
-For example, those who hold Java 21 materials target the 1Z0-830 exam.
+For example, you should target the 1Z0-830 exam if you hold Java 21 materials.

 <a id="next-version">&nbsp;</a>
 ## Should I wait for the next version of the certification?